Global Relations Forum: GRF Task Forces

 GRF Task Forces are independent commissions that strive to propose policy recommendations on matters that involve medium to long-term uncertainty.

 Task Force members are diverse in professional backgrounds, experience and opinion but unite around the principles of consultation and search for common ground.
 Task Force members participate in the Task Force in their individual capacities; their views do not necessarily represent those of their institutions.
+GRF has undertaken various task forces focusing on critical global and regional topics.
+These include Turkey-USA relations, energy and climate change, Turkey’s approach to security in the 21st century, global trade and Turkey in the 21st century, the Middle East and North Africa, and the future of EU-Turkey relations.

-Track-II Studies
+Track II Studies

+GRF Track-II Studies facilitate informal diplomacy by engaging high-level individuals from other countries in discussions aimed at advancing bilateral relations and addressing global issues.
+These initiatives seek to complement official dialogues by fostering civil society engagement, contributing to foreign policy development, and enhancing public diplomacy.

+The studies focus on identifying areas of convergence and divergence between nations, promoting in-depth exchanges on shared challenges, and exploring innovative solutions to potential conflicts.
+Notable Track-II collaborations include the Ananta Aspen Center “Turkey-India Forum” and the Carnegie Moscow Center “Turkey-Russia Relations.”

 GRF Community

-GRF Community is composed of individuals who participated in one of GRF Programs.

-YS and YSA programs have been created by GRF to provide its participants with a platform where they can analyse and debate global issues.
-Students are selected from current undergraduates studying at world’s leading universities and leading universities in Istanbul.
+The GRF Community consists of individuals who have participated in one of GRF’s programs.
+The Young Fellows Program and Young Academics Program were established to provide participants with a platform to analyze and discuss global issues.
+The Young Fellows Program selects undergraduates from leading universities worldwide and top institutions in Istanbul.

-YAc brings together young academics that are either in the last year of their doctorate studies or have completed their Ph.D. in Turkey or abroad within the last three years.
+The Young Academics Program is designed for young academics in the final year of their doctoral studies or those who have completed their Ph.D. within the past three years, either in Turkey or abroad.
+The Young Professionals Program is open to individuals under 38 years old who have at least four years of experience in private companies, public institutions, or NGOs.

-Participants of YPr are expected to have worked in a private company, a public institution, or an NGO for at least four years, and to be no older than 38.

 Membership

 GRF members are Turkish men and women who have assumed prominent roles in international fora and have received international recognition for their efforts throughout their careers.

-Corporate membership is designed for globally engaged companies, that can contribute significantly to GRF’s work.
+Corporate membership is designed for globally engaged companies, that can contribute significantly to GRF's work.